 There are 4 measurements we need to make note of.
 Let’s take a look!

 MEASUREMENT #1.
-Measure the width of your window from trim to trim.
+Measure the width of your window from Edge to Edge.
 Based on the width of your window, you’ll decide how wide your rod needs to be.

 - The general rule is that the curtain rod itself should be 8″ to 12″ inches longer than the width of the window.